Radiant City

 Radiant City is a 2006 Canadian film written and directed by Gary Burns and Jim Brown.
 It is about the suburban sprawl and the Moss family's life in the suburbs.
 The film is openly critical towards suburban sprawl and its negative effects, being ironic and amusing at the same time.

 It was revealed to be a mockumentary at the end of the film.

 The fictional part is about the five members of the Moss family who have just moved from the city into a new suburban development of Evergreen (part of Evergreen) in Calgary, Alberta.
 The family discuss and portray the life in the suburbs and the various flaws and advantages of a modern suburban life, with a considerably greater emphasis on the flaws.
 While the characters and instances in the movie are fictional, the actors that play them all live in real suburban areas.

 Interspersed with this narrative, experts speak about their views of the suburbs.
 These include Ken Greenberg, Joseph Heath, Mark Kingwell, James Howard Kunstler, Marc Boutin, Andrés Duany and Beverly Sandalack.
 These portions are filmed in different suburban areas of North America, including Oakville, Ontario.

 Plot

-The Moss family decides to move from the inner city of Calgary to a suburban area called Evergreen to satisfy Ann Moss's desire of living in a new house.
+The Moss family decides to move from the inner city of Calgary to a suburban area called Evergreen to satisfy Anne Moss's desire of living in a new house.
 Her husband, Evan Moss, is still keeping his job downtown, which forces him to consume two hours of commuting time.

 Apparently, even if the area offers everything that is needed by a family in walking distance, one is isolated due to constructions, buildings, distance, and the area layout and is constantly forced to rely on the car for every little need.

 The family carries on its ordinary life with Ann having a positive opinion of their new life and Evan and the kids can see more clearly on the flaws and disadvantages of this lifestyle.
 However, they go along with it, constantly trying to find their way to justify their choice.